 Cullen sparks Wild in 6-3 win over Price, Canadiens

-ST. PAUL, Minn. — The Minnesota Wild have been beset by a bunch of injuries during a sluggish start, including long-term absences for two top forwards.
+ST. PAUL, Minn.
+(AP) -- The Minnesota Wild have been beset by a bunch of injuries during a sluggish start, including long-term absences for two top forwards.

 Matt Cullen led the wakeup call less than five minutes into Thursday night's game, taking advantage of a Montreal Canadiens team having a lot more trouble early this season.